nycu-caslab/OSC-RISCV-Web/labs/lab0.rst

 From Kernel Image to FIT Image
 ##############################

-The bootloader on VF2 does not accept ELF or raw kernel binaries directly.
+The bootloader on the VF2 board does not typically boot ELF or raw kernel binaries directly.
-Instead, it uses a Flattened Image Tree (FIT) format, which bundles together the kernel image, device tree blob (DTB), and optionally an initramfs into a single file.
+Instead, it expects a single file in the Flattened Image Tree (FIT) format, which packages the kernel image, the device tree blob (DTB), and optionally an initramfs.

 To generate a FIT image, you will need the `mkimage` tool, which is part of the `u-boot-tools` package.